 “They’ll probably want to read it anyway.
 They’ve been affected by the fires, too.”

 She passed the entrance to the Tuscan Ridge Golf Course—or, more accurately, what had been a golf course.
-It had become the staging arena for the utility company crews working in the burned-over areas: assessing property damage, removing dead and dying timber, clearing toxic materials, doing all the clean-up work no one ever realized needed to be done until something like this happened.
-The service camp had once covered acres, though little remained of it now.
-Maybe this will be a golf course again someday.
-Maybe there will even be people to play here.
+It had become the staging arena for the utility company crews working in the burned-over areas— assessing property damage, removing dead and dying timber, clearing toxic materials, doing all the cleanup work no one ever realized needed to be done until something like this happened.

-Farther up the road, she could see into the canyons on both sides of the Skyway and witness the way the fire had swept over the ridges and into the canyons.
-Fueled by gale-force winds, the flames had funneled down those canyons toward the valley, becoming a voracious monster that devoured everything in its path for miles.
+Farther up the road, she could see into the canyons on both sides of the Skyway and witness the way the fire had swept over the ridges and up through the canyons.
+Fueled by gale-force winds, the flame had funneled down those canyons toward the valley, becoming a voracious monster that devoured everything in its path for miles.
 She shuddered.
 Hell, on earth.
 It was a literal hell on earth.
-It’s a wonder so many got out.
+It’s a wonder so many got out with their lives.

-As the elevation increased nearer to Paradise, the burned growth grew heavier.
+As the elevation increased nearer Paradise, the burned growth grew heavier.
 Soon she was entering pine forest, what little remained of it.
-This must have been a beautiful town, thick with trees and shrubs, much like Destiny.
-She stopped herself short of realizing that her hometown of Destiny in the foothills above Sacramento could burn just like this.
-Just then she passed the place that once held the town’s welcome sign: “May you find Paradise to be all its name implies.”
+She thought of what a beautiful town this must have been, thick with trees and shrubs, much like her hometown of Destiny.
+She stopped herself short of realizing that her town in the foothills above Sacramento could burn just like this.
+Just then she passed the place that once held the town’s welcome sign— “May you find Paradise to be all its name implies.”
 She remembered the “before” pictures of the beautiful sign for a lovely community.
-Little remained of either now.
+Now little remained of either.

-It’s hard to believe… difficult to imagine.
+It was hard to believe… difficult to imagine.
 But Sunny didn’t have to imagine what that first ghastly morning had been like.
-She had seen the videos shot by panicked people, fathers and mothers, sons and daughters, friends, and neighbors who recorded their flight as they scrambled to outrun a raging wildfire.
+She had seen the videos shot by panicked people, fathers and mothers, sons and daughters, friends and neighbors who recorded their flight as they scrambled to outrun a racing wildfire.
 Some prayed as they drove.
 Others sobbed as they recorded what they believed to be their last words, hoping their cell phones and the record found there would outlive them.
 The terror reflected in every video was poignant and raw.

 In several videos, Sunny watched homes burning on both sides of the road, burned-out shells of vehicles still on fire, trees exploding into flame all around.
-One video showed fire blocking the road as a shaky voice announced, “There’s no way out of this but through it.
+One video showed fire blocking the road as a shaky voice announced, “There’s no way out of this but through.
 I hope we can get past this.
 If we don’t, remember we love you.”
 A baby screamed in the background while a young child’s voice quavered, “Mommy, are we gonna die?”
 Sunny’s throat tightened every time she thought of it.
-What must it have been like?

 She drove through several neighborhoods, simply staring at the devastation.
-At some point, she realized that all she was doing was driving and gaping I suppose some shock is natural.
-Destruction on this scale is hard to fathom.
-Still, I came here for a purpose, and it’s time I remember that.
+At some point, she realized that all she was doing was driving and gaping.
+Some shock was natural.
+Destruction on this scale was difficult to fathom.
+Still, she had come here for a purpose, and it was time she remembered that.

 Sunny got out her camera and began to document all she saw.

 On the two-acre lot that had once been his own small piece of Paradise, Evan Millett worked steadily, stacking most of what remained of his home and belongings into piles: one for trash removal, one for toxic waste and potentially hazardous materials, and a third small stack for items that might be worth keeping.
 There was very little in the third stack.
-Everything I dreamed of, all I wanted, gone.
+Everything he had dreamed of, all he’d wanted, was gone.
 Just gone.
 It was almost too much to face.

 He hadn’t faced it at first.
 Throwing himself into work, he avoided even driving past this place.
 Later, when he finally made the pilgrimage, he was horrified to find all the trees being removed, even those the fire had missed.
-Finally, a state-certified botanist explained that the heavy rains that followed the fire, leaving flash flooding and debris flows in their wake, had washed the smoke and toxic gases from the air back into the soil, poisoning the hardy plants that survived the initial disaster.
-It will be a hundred years before this forest recovers.
+A state-certified botanist explained that the heavy rains that followed the fire, leaving flash flooding and debris flows in their wake, had washed the smoke and toxic gases from the air back into the soil, poisoning the hardy plants that survived the flames.
+It would take a century for this forest to recover.
 He hated even thinking about it.

 I have to find a way to get past all this, Evan thought as he worked, but the pain of loss was like a cold, hard stone in his gut.
 The guilt was even worse.

 Sunny had been taking pictures for half an hour when she turned a corner and saw someone dressed entirely in camo sifting through the debris of a small home.
-Though it was May and the weather warming, the worker was outfitted for HAZMAT conditions in a white hazard mask, heavy boots, and thick gloves.
+The worker was outfitted for HAZMAT conditions in a white hazard mask, heavy boots, and thick gloves.
 Man?
 Large, short-haired woman?
 At this distance, she couldn’t guess.

 The building’s footprint stood a little apart from others around it, telling Sunny it had once occupied a large lot covered with tall trees.
 Only stumps remained.
 The lot looked as if it had been clear-cut.
 Other nearby lots looked the same.
-I’ll bet this person has a story to tell.
+Surely this person had a story to tell.
 She got out of her car.